-This is Daniel Whyte III, president of Gospel Light Society International, with the History of Christianity Podcast #136, titled, “The Great Cappadocians [KAP-PUH-DO-SHNZ] (Part 4): Basil the Great.”
+This is Daniel Whyte III, president of Gospel Light Society International, with the History of Christianity Podcast #225, titled, “Later History of the Crusades.”

-Next time, we will continue looking at “The Great Cappadocians [KAP-PUH-DO-SHNZ] (Part 5): Gregory of Nyssa [NISSA].”
+Next time, we will begin looking at “The Spanish Reconquista [REE-KUHN-KEE-STUH].”

 Dear friend, simply knowing the facts about Christian history without knowing the One on Whom this faith is based will do you no good.
 If you do not believe on the Lord Jesus Christ as your Savior, may I encourage you to get to know Him today.
 John 3:16 says, “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”
 Just believe in your heart that Jesus Christ died for your sins, was buried, and rose from the dead by the power of God for you so that you can be a part of the church in this life and in the life to come.
 Pray and ask Him to come into your heart today, and He will.
 Romans 10:13 says, “For whosoever shall call upon the name of the Lord shall be saved.”